Wyliodrin/WyliodriniOS/README.md

 WyliodriniOS
 ============

 This allows you to send messages to your boards connected to Wyliodrin.
+The API is still in beta.

 To send messages, you need to set up two parts:
   * one on the board (via Wyliodrin)